List of Internet pioneers: Steve Crocker

 Steve Crocker (born 1944) has worked in the ARPANET and Internet communities since their inception.
 As a UCLA graduate student in the 1960s, he led the creation of the ARPANET Network Control Protocol.
 He also created the Request for Comments (RFC) series, authoring the very first RFC and many more.
 He was instrumental in creating the ARPA Network Working Group, the forerunner of the modern Internet Engineering Task Force.

 In 1972, Crocker moved to the Advanced Research Projects Agency (ARPA) to become a program manager.
-He formed the International Network Working Group (INWG), then his research interests shifted to artificial intelligence.
+He formed the INWG, then his research interests shifted to artificial intelligence.
 He was acknowledged by Cerf and Kahn in their seminal 1974 paper on internetworking.

 He was a senior researcher at USC's Information Sciences Institute (ISI) where he contributed to discussions on the Transmission Control Program in August 1977.
 He was a founder and director of the Computer Science Laboratory at The Aerospace Corporation and a vice president at Trusted Information Systems.
 In 1994, Crocker was one of the founders and chief technology officer of CyberCash, Inc. He has also been an IETF security area director, a member of the Internet Architecture Board, chair of the Internet Corporation for Assigned Names and Numbers (ICANN) Security and Stability Advisory Committee, a board member of the Internet Society and numerous other Internet-related volunteer positions.
 Crocker is chair of the board of ICANN.

 For this work, Crocker was awarded the 2002 IEEE Internet Award "for leadership in creation of key elements in open evolution of Internet protocols".
 In 2012, Crocker was inducted into the Internet Hall of Fame by the Internet Society.